 Recent natural cyclonic impacts have reduced coral cover significantly on all three inshore island reefs and coral cover is now similar at these locations.
-Coral cover has changed least at Victor Islet during these events in spite of this location being the most affected by dredging operations over the past eleven years.
+Coral cover has changed least at Victor Islet during these events in spite of this location being the most affected by sediment during dredging operations over the past thirteen years.
 This suggests that although many coral colonies on the protected back sites at Victor Islet are still recovering from previous sediment damage the coral communities are still resilient enough to deal with continued natural impacts.
-Coral cover impacts have been greatest on Slade Islet where potential dredge impacts were limited to the small Port of Mackay program in 2013.
-Slade Islet was the most impacted of the inshore locations by both major cyclone events.
-The Round Top Island sites were on average deeper than the other locations but cyclone damage was higher than any location except Slade Islet.
-The lack of any recovery of hard coral communities on these fringing reefs in the 18 months since Cyclone Debbie is a cause for concern.
+Coral cover impacts have been greatest on Slade Islet where potential dredge impacts were limited to the small Port of Mackay maintenance program in 2013.
+Slade Islet was the most impacted of the inshore locations by both major cyclone events because it is the furthest north, hence closer to both major cyclones paths, and has the shallowest, most vulnerable reefs.
+Victor Islet is furthest south of the inshore locations and has been further from the path of the major cyclones, with the lowest level of cyclone impact on coral communities.
+The slow rate of recovery of hard coral communities on these fringing reefs in the 30 months since Cyclone Debbie is a cause for concern.